 Mapping in the City of Sedona, AZ

-The City of Sedona is located in the desert of Arizona and is surrounded by red-rock buttes, steep canyon walls and pine forests, also well-known as a haven for spiritual wellness, due to the numerous energy vortexes that many believe encompass the region.
+The City of Sedona is located in the desert of Arizona and is surrounded by red-rock buttes, steep canyon walls and pine forests.
+The area is also well-known as a haven for spiritual wellness due to the numerous energy vortexes that many believe encompass the region.
 But all these beautiful natural elements also cause some challenges for surveyors.

 The City of Sedona and surrounding areas are some of the favorites to work in for Farrah Etcheverry from Etcheverry Land Surveying.
-She was contracted to make a drone Topographic Survey for her client who intends to build a house at the base of the mountain and required a detailed map for designers and architects, which will design a house matching this beautiful landscape.
-At the same time she also needs to do a boundary survey of an adjacent property.
+She was contracted to make a drone Topographic Survey for her client who intends to build a house at the base of the mountain.
+The client required a detailed map for designers and architects, who would design a house matching this beautiful landscape.
+At the same time she also needed to do a boundary survey of an adjacent property.

-The task was to do a Topographic survey and Boundary survey, meaning that they would need to measure more than 500 points on steep and difficult terrain.
-Using a traditional approach, they would need to walk a lot up and down as the elevation difference is large and the property itself is pretty big (measures 500×500 feet).
-Traditional approach therefore would mean a lot of physical work and it would take 2 people at least a day to measure everything properly, and still some points might be forgotten to be measured, some details (important for architects and designers) would be missed.
+The task was to do a Topographic survey and Boundary survey.
+This means that they would need to measure more than 500 points on steep and difficult terrain.
+Using a traditional approach, they would need to walk a lot of inclines as the elevation difference is large and the property itself pretty big.
+Traditional approach, therefore, would mean a lot of physical labour and would require at least 2 people per day to measure everything properly.
+There could also be the potential risk that some points are overlooked and not measured, resulting in essential missing details.

-Farrah is an experienced drone and 3Dsurvey Software user and she wouldn’t even consider doing this job with a traditional approach, because that would mean she and her associate would need to spend a whole working day on the field and make sure they didn’t forget any detail (not to make another trip back to the field).
-So the team decided to take a large number of photos from the air and later on use the 3Dsurvey software to create the orthophoto map and assessments for determining boundary survey.
+Farrah is an experienced drone and 3Dsurvey Software user and she wouldn’t consider doing this job with a traditional approach.
+It that would mean she and her associate would need to spend a whole working day on the field and make sure they didn’t forget any detail (not to make another trip back to the field).
+So the team decided to take a large number of photos from the air and use 3Dsurvey software to create the orthophoto map and assessments for determining boundary survey.

 Fast data acquisition

-Data on the field was captured with DJI Phantom 4 Pro, flown with 3Dsurvey Pilot application using the “grid” mission mode which enables the drone to fly automatically with the right settings and at the same time data capturing is safe and efficient.
-In order to accommodate such a large change in elevation on the property, the drone was flown two times, the first flight at 140 ft agl, and the next at 160, with a minimum of 75% overlap.
-Because this drone does not have Real Time Kinematic (RTK) – a GPS correction technology technique that provides real-time corrections to location data when the survey drone is capturing photos of a site, 7 3Dsurvey Ground control Points were set on different parts and elevations of the property.
+Data on the field was captured with DJI Phantom 4 Pro, and flown with 3Dsurvey Pilot application using the “grid” mission mode.
+This mode enables the drone to fly automatically with the right settings, and ensures data capturing is safe and efficient.
+In order to accommodate such a large change in elevation on the property, the drone was flown twice.
+The first flight at 140 ft agl, and the next at 160, with a minimum of 75% overlap.
+Because this drone does not have Real Time Kinematic (RTK), a GPS correction technology technique was used.
+This tech provides real-time corrections to location data when the survey drone is capturing photos of a site.
+7x 3Dsurvey Ground control Points were set on different parts and elevations of the property.

 Project Tools and specs: